skyfielders/astronomy-notebooks/Medieval/text1.md

   a rotating circle that carries the planet along the deferent.
   An epicycle always rotates at a simple uniform speed.

-* There is nothing to dictate the scale of this Solar System.
+* There is nothing to dictate the scale of Ptolemy’s Solar System.
-  Scaling an orbit to be larger or smaller would still carry its planet along the same path in the sky.
-  Here we take Ptolemy’s position
+  Any orbit can be scaled larger or smaller without changing its planet’s path as viewed from Earth, as long as the orbit is large enough that ancient observers would not discern any parallax between observations of a planet from different cities.
+  The orbit sizes shown here are based on several suggestions of Ptolemy, who recognized that orbit sizes are arbitrary but suggested:

+  1. The order from lowest to highest sphere is Moon, Mercury, Venus, Sun, Mars, Jupiter, and Saturn.

+  2. The orbits are spaced so that the planets can never swap order — for example, Saturn’s orbit must be large enough that its minimum possible apogee is never less than Jupiter’s maximum possible apogee.

+  3. But otherwise the orbits are as tightly stacked as possible.

+  4. The Moon’s distance from the Earth is 59.7 Earth radii.

 * A coincidence:
   Mercury and Venus stay roughly aligned with the Sun